guialante/mozio/README.rst

 you will be notify if the point is or not inside a service area, services areas are loaded from the backend but are not visible.

+To see it online please click here_

 .. _SignUp: http://ec2-52-33-128-23.us-west-2.compute.amazonaws.com/accounts/signup/
 .. _List: http://ec2-52-33-128-23.us-west-2.compute.amazonaws.com/suppliers/service-area/list/
 .. _Create: http://ec2-52-33-128-23.us-west-2.compute.amazonaws.com/suppliers/service-area/add/
+.. _here: